 - Glass/ Crystal

-If you have a certain color scheme for your cabinets or an ongoing design, you may want to choose a colored or matte hardware that will fit your theme.
+If you have a certain color scheme for your cabinets or an ongoing design, you may want to choose colored or matte hardware that will fit your theme.
 If you have an ongoing accent color for accent pieces, such as faucets, shelving, or lighting, you may want to continue that accent color in your cabinet hardware.
 With white and colored cabinets, consider choosing a bold hardware option to really make the material pop–such as matte black.
-Hardware of white cabinets makes a bold impression, so it’s a great opportunity to show off beautiful material.
+The hardware of white cabinets makes a bold impression, so it’s a great opportunity to show off beautiful material.

 Finally, you’ll want to get an idea of the different hardware finishes and decide which option looks and feels best in your kitchen.
 Consider the overall design of your kitchen.
 Is it more modern or traditional?
 Rustic or sleek?
 Your hardware finish should complement your kitchen and is a little detail that really accentuates the overall design.
 A polished or matte finish will appear more modern than a burnished or antique finish.
 If you have a rustic kitchen with a lot of natural wood or earth tones, you should consider accentuating that theme with weathered or antique kitchen hardware.